Irteza-Rizvi/Irteza-Rizvi/README.md

 ### Hi there, I’m Irteza Rizvi 👋

 - 🧑🏻‍🎓 Bachelor's in Computer Science
-- 🏫 Fresh Graduate from IBA University.
+- 🏫 Graduate from IBA University.
 - 🌱 I’m currently learning Software Engineering & Web Development. 🤓
 - 🤝 I’m looking for a new role Software Engineer.
 - 📫 How to reach me: Email - irtezarizvi14@gmail.com , [LinkedIn - @Irteza Rizvi](https://www.linkedin.com/in/irteza-rizvi7/)